Connecticut received a grade of C+ on a scorecard developed by Ball State University to gauge the health of each state’s manufacturing sector.

 Bring in at least $663,009 in yearly income, and you’ll be among the top 1 percent of earners in Connecticut, according to a Wall St. 24/7 analysis of the ultra wealthy in every state.

-The state cigarette taxes charged in Connecticut ranked in a tie for first in the nation, according to a new analysis from the Tax Foundation based on 2016 data.
+The state wine excise taxes in Connecticut ranked in a tie for 28th in the nation, according to a new analysis from the Tax Foundation based on January 2019 data.

 The combined state and average local sales taxes in Connecticut ranked 33rd in the nation, according to a new analysis from the Tax Foundation based on July 2019 data.